-Those with degrees in non-related fields or without a Master's degree may be required to complete twenty hours of coursework, which may include PSYC 6000 - Foundations of Humanistic Psychology and PSYC 6010 - Human Growth and Potential.
+Those with degrees in non-related fields or without a Master's degree may be required to complete twenty hours of coursework, which may include PSYC 6000 - Foundations of Humanistic Psychology and PSYC 6021 - Psychology as Human Science.
 Other courses can be determined in consultation with faculty.
 Courses taken at the 7000 level can be taken for Masters level credit or doctoral credit but not both.
 Those admitted under the condition of having to take additional courses typically finish the preparatory sequence before entering 8000 level courses.

-Program Requirements

-- Earn 60 credits in approved doctoral level courses.

-- These requirements are in accordance with prevailing standards for psychology doctoral programs.
+Program Requirements 1.
+Earn 60 credits in approved doctoral level courses.
+These requirements are in accordance with prevailing standards for psychology doctoral programs.
 At least 48 credits must be attained from the Psychology Department.
 The remaining 12 may, upon approval, be comprised of coursework from other universities or from other departments at the University of West Georgia.
 Of these 12, only 9 may be from another university under the provision that they have not been used toward another degree.
 Transfer credits are addressed in the specified section of the handbook.
 At least 32 credits must consist of courses numbered 8000 or above.
 The remainder may include courses numbered 7000 or above.
 All required course credits are 4 hours with the exception of PSYC 9002 (which is 2 hours).
 Students may accumulate up to 9 hours of credit for Independent Study (PSYC 8581), available in areas for which there is no existing coursework and following the Graduate School guidelines for Independent Study.
 Up to 9 of the Independent Study credits count towards the 32 credits needed at the 8000 level.
-Anything in excess of 9 does not count towards the 60 hours required.

-- Earn credit for the following required courses named below.
-Other 8000 level courses require permission of instructor if required doctoral courses have not been completed.

-- 3. Required 60 hours do not include dissertation hours.
+Anything in excess of 9 does not count towards the 60 hours required. - Earn credit for the following required courses named below.
+Other 8000 level courses require permission of instructor if required doctoral courses have not been completed. - 3.
+Required 60 hours do not include dissertation hours.
+Core Courses - PSYC 8000 Consciousness and Experience 4 Credit Hours - PSYC 8001 Culture and Subjectivity 4 Credit Hours - PSYC 8002 Studies in Mind-Body 4 Credit Hours Foundations Take one of the following:

-Core Courses

-- PSYC 8000 Consciousness and Experience 4

-- PSYC 8001 Culture and Subjectivity 4

-- PSYC 8002 Studies in Mind-Body 4

-Foundations

-Take one of the following:

-- PSYC 7004 Historical Foundations of Psychology 4 - PSYC 8007 Critical Foundations of Psychology 4 - PSYC 8008 Humanistic Foundations of Psychology 4 - PSYC 8009 Transpersonal Foundations of Psychology 4 Research Methods PSYC 8005 - Human Science Methodologies 4 Note:
+- PSYC 7004 Historical Foundations of Psychology 4 Credit Hours - PSYC 8007 Critical Foundations of Psychology 4 Credit Hours - PSYC 8008 Humanistic Foundations of Psychology 4 Credit Hours - PSYC 8009 Transpersonal Foundations of Psychology 4 Credit Hours Research Methods PSYC 8005 - Human Science Methodologies 4 Credit Hours Note: